Ria424/developers-animatesdk-docs/SymbolInstance_object/SymbolInstance6.md

 #### Usage

-symbolInstance.buttonTracking
+SymbolInstance.buttonTracking

 #### Description

-Property; a string that, for button symbols only, sets the same property as the pop-up menu for Track As Button or Track As Menu Item in the Property inspector.
+Property; `string`; A string that, for button symbols only, sets the same property as the pop-up menu for Track As Button or Track As Menu Item in the Property inspector.
 For other types of symbols, this property is ignored.
 Acceptable values are "button" or "menu".

 #### Example